-Planks also strengthen engagement in your upper back, glutes, shoulders, arms, and hamstring, making them “a game-changer for those building functional strength.”
-So obviously, if you’re looking to get stronger in your plank position so that you’re able to hold it for longer, ahead Ligler and other well-respected trainers share their top tips.
-But before we get to that, here’s the right way to do a plank once and for all:
+Planks also strengthen engagement in your upper back, glutes, shoulders, arms, and hamstring, making them "a game-changer for those building functional strength.”
+So obviously, if you’re looking to get stronger in your plank position so that you’re able to hold it for longer (or you're a beginner looking to perfect your planks), ahead Ligler and other well-respected trainers share their top tips.
+But before we get to that, here's the right way to hold a plank once and for all:

 1. Go long

 According to Ligler, the traditional plank—with arms fully extended with bodyweight propped up on hands and toes—is the best version of the plank if you are looking to build time, as dropping down to your elbows is far more challenging on your core due to the angle of your bodyweight (um hi, who would’ve thought?).
 To hold your plank for as long as possible, Ligler says to "engage the quads and glutes, rotate those elbow creases forward to strengthen your posture, and finally find a rhythm to your breathing.”